inducer/loopy/doc/tutorial.rst

     ...     """)

-``{id=transpose}`` assigns the identifier *transpose* to the first instruction, and ``{dep=transpose}`` declares a dependency of the second instruction on the first.
+``{id=transpose}`` assigns the identifier *transpose* to the first statement, and ``{dep=transpose}`` declares a dependency of the second statement on the first.
 Looking at loopy's view of this kernel, we see that these dependencies show up there, too:

 .. doctest::